labgrid-project/labgrid/README.rst

 Purpose
 -------
-Labgrid is a embedded board control python library with a focus on testing, development and general automation.
+Labgrid is an embedded board control python library with a focus on testing, development and general automation.
 It includes a remote control layer to control boards connected to other hosts.